 - Students and faculty of other law schools displaying a valid current law school ID

-- Practicing lawyers, judges, and judicial clerks displaying a current bar card or court credentials
+- Practicing lawyers, judges, and judicial clerks displaying a current bar card or court credentials and photo ID

-- Scholarly researchers needing access to the collection who have received prior approval
+- Scholarly researchers needing access to the collection who have received prior approval and present a photo ID

 - Patrons needing to use the library's government documents depository collection may be admitted from 9:00 a.m. to 7:00 p.m.
 Monday through Thursday or 9:00 a.m. to 5:00 p.m.
 Friday, provided they present a photo ID and register at the circulation desk (depository visitors must restrict their use of the library to the government depository collection).